NetFACS/NetFACS/README.md

 </tr>
 </tbody>
 </table>

+Ratios between expected and observed entropies in different emotions

 Here, we see that the different emotions differ in terms of their entropy ratio (ratios close to 0 mean order, ratios close to 1 mean